String

 std.str_upper

-str_upper :: fn (str: *string) #inline
+str_upper :: fn (str: *string) s32 #inline

-Converts input string to upper case.
+Converts ascii input string to upper case and returns count of changed characters.

 File: string.bl